University campus in North Carolina

 North Carolina's database administration job market reflects strong regional demand.

-The Bureau of Labor Statistics reports median annual salaries of $110,172 statewide, with Raleigh-Durham typically paying 5-10% above state averages (BLS OEWS May 2024).
+The Bureau of Labor Statistics reports median annual salaries of $110,172 statewide, with Raleigh-Durham paying 5-10% above state averages (BLS OEWS May 2024).
 Job growth is projected at 8% from 2022 to 2032, significantly faster than average occupations.
-Entry-level positions typically start at 70-80% of median salary, with rapid advancement for strong performers.
+Entry-level positions start at 70-80% of median salary, with rapid advancement for strong performers.

 Salaries by Metro